 How much did we spend?
 Only P5500 each, excluding airfare.
 That’s considering Siargao is one of the more expensive destinations here in the country.

 So how are traveler-volunteers able to compress budget in a small amount?

 First of all, we travel in a group, so food and accommodation expenses are divided into more people and thus cheaper compared to traveling in one’s or two’s.
 Occasionally, a fellow volunteer or a good-hearted Samaritan who supports our mission provides free hosting as well.

 We also do our best to minimize our budget without compromising the quality of our travels.
 For instance, we may opt to pitch tents instead of sleeping in inns/hotels for no or minimal fee.

-Last summer, we camped in Salibungot Beach in Jomalig, Quezon Province, a 10-hour land and boat ride from Manila to give school supplies, groceries, medicines and other items to a community in a nearby island.
+Last summer, we camped in Salibungot Beach in Jomalig, in Quezon Province, a 10-hour land and boat ride away from Manila, to give school supplies, groceries, medicines and other items to a community in a nearby island.
 We saved expenses with this setup and woke up daily with a pleasant view of the golden beach and pristine waters of Jomalig Island.

 This doesn’t mean that we skimp on necessary items, such as food.
 In fact, we love to eat!
 Our fellow volunteers who are good cooks help us during feeding programs (and in feeding ourselves).

 I often hear about people who would like to travel but don’t have anyone to go with.
 Well, voluntourism helps in that area.
 You can join a voluntourism event, granted that it’s open to public, without knowing any of the other volunteers and come home with a new set of long-term friends and travel companions.